theo-armour/agenda/0-agenda.md

 * \* 2024-04-02 ~ NYT: "middle finger politics"
 * 2024-04-05 ~ Explicit Honesty.
 Never lie if asked if something is true. but if not asked, make no guarantees
 * 2024-04-05 ~ [https://en.wikipedia.org/wiki/Hitchens%27s\_razor](https://en.wikipedia.org/wiki/Hitchens%27s_razor) ~ "what can be asserted without evidence can also be dismissed without evidence."
+* 2024-04-07 ~ https://fs.blog/worst-day/ \_ you're only as good as your worst day

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/agenda/contents/0-admin/0-admin-agenda.md&quot;">0 Admin Agenda</a>

 **Today**

 * HH: map
+* Bernie: visit
+*

 **Soon**